Larrie Londin: Early life

 Larrie Londin began playing drums at the age of 15, and was largely self-taught.
 Londin initially planned to be a singer, and had an early recording contract with Atlantic Records, but decided to stay loyal to the band The Headliners and signed with Motown under the VIP label.

 Londin's first professional drumming engagement was in Norfolk, Virginia, in a club where he was a cook and dishwasher.
 One night, the engagement drummer did not show up, and Londin substituted.

-The full story is that the Eugene Bunten, aka they hatched a plan for Larry to play drums as the younger brother of Lonnie Londin (Eugene E. Bunten) because Larry was underage.
+The full story is that Eugene Bunten hatched a plan for Larry to play drums as the younger brother of Lonnie Londin (Eugene E. Bunten) because Larry was underage.
 From then they became Lonnie and Larry Londin.
-Lonnie went back to his roots in North Conway playing in local bars- where he was known as ‘the last great unknown.’
+Lonnie went back to his roots in North Conway playing in local bars - where he was known as "the last great unknown".

 Motown

-As young men, Larrie Londin and his brother, Lonnie Londin (that he was a bassist), aka Eugene E. Bunten (Kenya Bunten) (March 28, 1939 − February 16, 2020), were members of The Headliners, the first white act to be signed to a Motown record label.
+As young men, Larrie Londin and his brother, Lonnie Londin, aka Eugene E. Bunten (Kenya Bunten) (March 28, 1939 − February 16, 2020), were members of The Headliners, the first white act to be signed to a Motown record label.
 In 1965, two singles were released by the Headliners.

 During his time at Motown, Londin commenced his career as a session drummer, following a heart attack suffered by Funk Brothers session drummer Benny Benjamin.
 Motown owner Berry Gordy asked Londin to play at various sessions, rather than cancel them, due to Benjamin's health challenges.
 Londin played drums on recordings by The Supremes, Marvin Gaye, The Temptations and Jr. Walker & the All Stars.
 Though credited to Benny Benjamin, it is asserted that it was Londin who played drums on Jr. Walker's hit song "Shotgun".